 Learn more about the different political parties and each of their platforms relating to civil rights and social justice issues.
 In addition to the Democratic and Republican parties, research some of the other parties including the Green, Working Families, and Libertarian parties.
 Study the different parties’ websites and list of issues in order to understand their platforms, identify what issues are important to them and gain clarity on their positions.
 Students can:

-- Write a letter to the Chairperson of one of the parties asking them a question about a particular issue or asking them to add/change something in their party’s platform.
+- Write to the Chairperson of one of the parties asking them a question about a particular issue or asking them to add/change something in their party’s platform.

 - Design a new logo for the party that conveys their positions on social justice issues.